nicolas-steenhout/main-live/_posts/2023-05-08-menubar-probably-doesnt-do-what-you-think-it-does.md

 layout: post
 title: Menubar probably doesn't do what you think it does
 summary: The role menubar is not meant to be used to build navigation on the web.
 It should be used if you need to copy how menubars work on desktop applications.
+excerpt: The role menubar is not meant to be used to build navigation on the web.
+It should be used if you need to copy how menubars work on desktop applications.
 ---

 ARIA roles are powerful, but they need to be used correctly!